libvips/libvips/doc/libvips-arithmetic.md

-Title: Pixel arithmetic
+Title: Operators by section -- Pixel arithmetic

 <!-- libvips/arithmetic -->

-# Pixel arithmetic

 These operations perform pixel arithmetic, that is, they perform an arithmetic operation, such as addition, on every pixel in an image or a